-Our program uses Metro's Grow Smart Grow Safe (GSGS) resource as a framework for our certification criteria.
+Our program uses the Grow Smart Grow Safe (GSGS) resource as a framework for our certification criteria.
 GSGS ranks the toxicity of several thousand yard and garden products, and includes important information about their effect on human health, pets and wildlife, aquatic life, and more.
 There are three levels of toxicity; the most toxic products are ranked "red zone", mid-level toxins are ranked "yellow-zone", and the least toxic products are ranked "green-zone".

 EPA-Registered Pesticides

 Low Hazard

 Active ingredient is low in toxicity and environmental hazard.
-Referenced studies use pass the Thurston County review criteria.
+Referenced studies used in the review indicate that products within this category contain active ingredients that pass the Thurston County review criteria.